Executive Committee

 Jacquie Clark

 Vojtěch has been keen on shorebirds since 2007, when he renewed the Wader Study and Conservation Group (SVOB) in the Czech Republic.
-Then he became a member of IWSG in 2009 and a member of ExCo in 2014.
-Since 2018 he is the editor of International Wader Studies, the IWSG’s series of ‘special publications’.
+He became a member of IWSG in 2009 and a member of ExCo in 2014.
+Since 2018, he has been the editor of International Wader Studies, the IWSG’s series of ‘special publications’.
 He is interested in the evolutionary ecology of shorebirds, field research, comparative analyses, science popularization and nature conservation.
 He defended his PhD: Significance of predation for breeding ecology and conservation in shorebirds at Charles University in Prague.
 Currently he is the Scientific Coordinator of ÉLVONAL SHOREBIRD SCIENCE, international project investigating sex role evolution in shorebirds.

 Projects Coordinator ~ Jannik Hansen (Denmark)